LYee0n/maven-demo-project/chatgpt conversations/Read Excel File C#.md

 This code implements the event handler for the ```Click``` event of the ```btnUpload``` button.
 When the button is clicked, the code checks if a file has been selected using the ```HasFile``` property of the ```fileUpload``` control.
 If a file has been selected, it gets the file name, extension, and size, and checks if the file extension is either ```.xlsx``` or ```.xls```.
 If the file extension is valid, it saves the file to a folder named ```Uploads``` in the root directory of the application using the ```SaveAs``` method of the ```fileUpload``` control.
 The result of the file upload process is displayed using the ```lblMessage``` label.

-In the Solution Explorer, right-click on the project and select "Add" &gt; "New Folder".
+In the Solution Explorer, right-click on the project and select "Add" > "New Folder".
 Name the new folder "Uploads".

 Run the project and test the file upload feature by navigating to the ```UploadFile.aspx``` page and selecting a file to upload.